Cavity elimination in cavity-QED: a self-consistent input-output approach

 This picture is consistent with our cavity-eliminated description.
 Since the reduced system now only consists of the atom, coherence can be regained through its interaction with the environment — more precisely, with the cavity mode.
 To find a signature of such non-Markovianity, we identify an effective Hamiltonian and a set of effective decoherence operators that reproduce the Bloch equations~\eqref{Bloch-equation-final-system}, one of the decoherence operators being associated to a negative decoherence rate.

 The effective Hamiltonian reads

-This Hamiltonian has the same structure than a regular Hamiltonian for a driven two level system, with an effective Rabi frequency $\Omega(1+x)$ and an effective atom frequency $\omega_{\rm a'}$.
-To reproduce Eq.~\eqref{Bloch-equation-final-system}, two effective decoherence operators are also required.
-We denote $\hat{L}_{\rm M}$ (associated to a decoherence rate $\gamma_{\rm M}\geq 0$ participating to a purely Markovian evolution) and $\hat{L}_{\rm NM}$ (associated to a decoherence rate $\gamma_{\rm NM}\leq 0$, implying non-Markovian evolution).
+This Hamiltonian has the same structure than a regular Hamiltonian for a driven two level system, with an effective Rabi frequency $\Omega(1+\frac{x}{2})$ and an effective atom frequency $\omega_{\rm a'}$.
+To reproduce Eq.~\eqref{Bloch-equation-final-system}, two effective decoherence operators associated to two effective damping rates are also required.
+We denote $\gamma_{\rm M}\geq 0$ (associated to a decoherence operator $\hat{L}_{\rm M}$) the rate participating to a purely Markovian evolution, and $\gamma_{\rm NM}\leq 0$ (associated to a decoherence operator $\hat{L}_{\rm NM}$) the one implying non-Markovian evolution.
 We find: